Finding An OCD Therapist: UK Options For Obsessive-Compulsive Disorder

 Lifestyle changes

 In addition to therapy and medication, individuals with OCD are often encouraged to develop healthy habits that may help them better manage their symptoms.
-These can include exercising regularly, developing a healthy nutritional plan, getting plenty of sleep, and practicing meditation.
+These can include exercising regularly, adopting a healthy nutritional plan, getting plenty of sleep, and practising meditation.

 Cognitive behavioural therapy (CBT)

-One of the most common forms of OCD therapy, cognitive behavioural therapy is centered around the connections between an individual’s thoughts, feelings, and behaviors.
-This therapeutic approach can be particularly helpful for people with OCD because symptoms are closely tied to the links between thoughts and actions.
+One of the most common forms of OCD therapy, cognitive behavioural therapy, is centred around the connections between an individual’s thoughts, feelings, and behaviours.
+This therapeutic approach can be particularly helpful for people with OCD because symptoms are often closely tied to the links between thoughts and actions.
+CBT can be conducted in person or online through internet-delivered CBT (i-CBT).

 Exposure and response prevention (ERP)